 Tax Evasion and Fraud.
 If a taxpayer willfully evades taxes or commits tax fraud, the taxes involved are not dischargeable. §523(a)(1)(C).
 However, this rule applies only in the case of deliberate tax evasion, not an honest mistake.

-Substitute Forms.
-Substitute forms, which may be filed by the IRS when a taxpayer has not filed a form, can affect your ability to discharge taxes in bankruptcy.
-Whether the taxes assessed on substitute forms are dischargeable depends largely on whether the-the IRS filed the forms with or without the taxpayer’s permission.
+Substitute Tax Returns.
+Substitute returns, which may be filed by the IRS when a taxpayer has not filed a return, can affect your ability to discharge taxes in bankruptcy.
+Whether the taxes assessed on substitute forms are dischargeable depends primarily on whether the IRS filed the forms with or without the taxpayer's permission.

 Consensual Substitute Forms.
 A substitute form filed by the IRS with the taxpayer's consent and signature is a properly filed tax form, and any taxes arising from it are dischargeable under the 3-2-240 rules.

 Quick Note: Do not accept a substitute form as accurate.
-Just because the IRS has filed a substitute form does not mean you should not file your own form for the same tax year.
+Just because the IRS has filed a substitute form does not mean you should not file your own return for the same tax year.
 Very often, substitute forms vastly overestimate taxes.
-In fact, I have seen substitute forms that were incorrect by tens of thousands of dollars.
-Therefore, if the IRS files a substitute form, you should have it reviewed by a CPA, and in most cases file your own form.
+Many times, I have seen substitute forms that were incorrect by tens of thousands of dollars.
+Therefore, if the IRS files a substitute form, you should have it reviewed by a CPA and file your own form if necessary.
 You will likely save money.

-Unfortunately, a few courts, including a federal appeals court have held that a tax return filed even a day late is not a tax return for the purpose of the statute allowing discharge of tax debts in bankruptcy.
+Filing a tax return late is a costly mistake, whether or not you file for bankruptcy.
+In bankruptcy, it can be catastrophic.
+Unfortunately, a some courts, including a federal appeals court, have held that a tax return filed even a day late is not a tax return under the statute allowing discharge of tax debts in bankruptcy.
 In other words, if your forms were filed late without an extension in any given tax year, you cannot discharge the taxes for that year.

 Statutes of Limitations on Collection of Income Taxes.
-Statutes of limitations on both the assessment and collection of federal, state, and local income taxes can greatly reduce the liability of a taxpayer for back taxes.
+Statutes of limitations on both the assessment and collection of federal, state, and local income taxes can significantly reduce taxpayer liability for back taxes.
 (For more on statutes of limitations in general, see my post on the Pennsylvania Statute of Limitations on debt.)
 Statutes of limitations bar the taxing authority from either collecting old taxes or assessing new taxes after a certain amount of time has passed.

 Federal Statute of Limitations On Collection of Taxes.
 The Statute of Limitations on the collection of federal income taxes is ten years from the date the IRS assessed the taxes.
 After this period passes, the IRS cannot collect the remaining tax debt in most cases.
 IRC §6502.
 (To find the assessment dates, get an "account transcript" as described above.)
 As noted above, tax liens usually expire with the ten-year statute of limitations on collection.